ONSdigital/rm-sdx-gateway/README.md

 See `src/test/resources/curlTests.txt`

 ## Potential improvements
-- Spring Boot can be upgraded to 2.1.
+- Spring Boot can be upgraded to 2.1
+- Godaddy-logger can be replaced

 ## Copyright
 Copyright (C) 2017 Crown Copyright (Office for National Statistics)